A Guide To 2SLGBTQIA+ Pride Flags

 Genderfluid Pride Flag

 Genderfluid people experience gender as a fluid concept that changes and shifts over undefinable periods of time.
 Someone who’s genderfluid might feel more feminine one day, then later feel more masculine or androgynous.
-Though the length of time between these states changes and fluctuates for each person.
+However, the length of time between these states changes and fluctuates for each person.
+Genderfluid, just like any other gender identity, is unique to each individual.

 Intersex Pride Flag

 Intersex people include our siblings who were born not strictly male or female.
-This is important because there are too many cases of unnecessary “corrective” surgery and the involuntary disguise of one’s natural sex.
+This is important because there are too many cases of unnecessary “corrective” surgeries and the involuntary disguise of one’s natural sex, especially at birth when the consent of the individual cannot be ascertained.
+Intersex is entirely natural, and by including it in the 2SLGBTQIA+ community, we bring more awareness and acceptance to the identity.

 Asexual Pride Flag